 For alternative solutions, check out the best family password managers of 2023 (and why you should get one).

 However, the most secure alternative to these two password managers is Trustworthy.
 With Trustworthy, all of your important passwords, documents, assets, and other sensitive information are beautifully organized and securely protected.
 Most importantly, you, your loved ones, and your trusted professionals can access the information you need anytime and anywhere.
-Start your free trial today.
+Try Trustworthy free.

 Main Differences Between LastPass and Chrome Password Manager